devel0x/electronero/README.md

 ### Future Token Improvements
-A future enhancement would add a `token_burn` command so holders can permanently destroy tokens they own.
-This would reduce both their balance and the token's total supply, with CLI and RPC methods mirroring the existing transfer operations.
+Token burning is now supported using the `token_burn` command which reduces both the caller's balance and the token's total supply.
+Token creators can also mint additional supply with the `token_mint` command.
+Tokens may be paused and resumed with `token_pause` and `token_unpause` to temporarily stop transfers.